Welcome to the official blog for the Plugins Team.

 matt – we said no bc we lose ability to take them over or update it. still want to have everything duped on our svn etc

 githubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ integration: we still need the code in our repo. require full sync/every commit? or just port it over each release?
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ integration: we still need the code in our repo. require full sync/every commit? or just port it over each release?

 will that move the needle? current setup just doesn’t encourage collaboration.